Mahan-F/test-project-action/README.md

 `project_id`: The ID of the project on TestProject of which you want to execute tests for.

 `api_key`: The API key of your TestProject account.
 Can be created [here](https://app.testproject.io/#/integrations/api)

+`application_url`: url of the application where the tests will be run

 `check_interval`: The interval in **seconds** of which the action should check the status of running tests.
 (Recommended to not make this too short so you will not be spamming TestProject APIs)